UnityRPG/4-Finished-Demo/README.md

 1. Create a new NPC character.
 2. Add new NPC_None weapon which does no damage.
 3. Change the NPC's chase radius, turn off canvas, set layer to ignore raycast.

+### 42 Wandering NPCs
+1. Create your character's waypoints.
+2. Understand and alter the character's max forward setting for animation blendtree.
+3. Tuning so that NPC stops and looks at player.